josh-works/josh-works.github.io/_pages/was-jesus-ethics-normative.md

 Just as guilt is not a matter of having committed particular sinful acts, so justification is not a matter of proper behavior.

-How the death of Jesus works out justification is a deivite miracle and mystery; how he died, or the kind of life which led to the kind of death he died, is therefore ethically immaterial.
+How the death of Jesus works out justification is a devine miracle and mystery; how he died, or the kind of life he lived which led to the kind of death he died, is therefore ethically immaterial.

 ----------------